temporalio/documentation/docs/dev-guide/golang/durable-execution.md

 - `WorkflowExecutionStarted`: This Event is created in response to the request to start the Workflow Execution.
 - `WorkflowTaskScheduled`: This Event indicates a Workflow Task is in the Task Queue.
 - `WorkflowTaskStarted`: This Event indicates that a Worker successfully polled the Task and started evaluating Workflow code.
-- `3.
-WorkflowTaskCompleted`: This Event indicates that the Worker suspended execution and made as much progress that it could.
+- `WorkflowTaskCompleted`: This Event indicates that the Worker suspended execution and made as much progress that it could.
 - `ActivityTaskScheduled`: This Event indicates that the ExecuteActivity API was called and the Worker sent the [`ScheduleActivityTask`](/references/commands#scheduleactivitytask) Command to the Server.
 - `ActivityTaskStarted`: This Event indicates that the Worker successfully polled the Activity Task and started evaluating Activity code.
 - `ActivityTaskCompleted`: This Event indicates that the Worker completed evaluation of the Activity code and returned any results to the Server.